Harriot (1786 ship)

-Harriot (or Harriott}was launched in Liverpool in 1786.
+Harriot (or Harriott)was launched in Liverpool in 1786.
 For many years she was a West Indiaman, sailing between Liverpool and Barbados.
 In 1796 a French frigate captured her, but the British Royal Navy quickly recaptured her.
-She became a slave ship.
+She became a slave ship in the triangular trade in enslaved people.
 At the beginning of her of her first slave trading voyage a French privateer captured her, and again the Royal Navy quickly recaptured her.
 She made five slave trading voyages in all.
 Thereafter she traded with South America.
 She was last listed in 1814 with stale data.

 Career

 Harriot first appeared in Lloyd's Register (LR) in 1789.

-On 28 February 1793 Captain Robert Hunter Caitcheon acquired a letter of marque.
+On 28 February 1793, Captain Robert Hunter Caitcheon acquired a letter of marque.
 War with France had just broken out and from her armament, though not from the size of her crew, it appears that Harriet was prepared to take prizes should the opportunity to do so occur.

-On 11 March Harriet and Speightown, Hall, master, recaptured Camilla, Dunbar, master, of Leith.
+On 11 March, Harriet and Speightown, Hall, master, recaptured Camilla, Dunbar, master, of Leith.
 A French privateer of 14 guns and 75 men had captured Camilla as she was sailing from Salonica to London.
 Camilla was carrying a cargo of 475 bales of cotton, 25 bales of spunge, 675 boxes of figs, and 12 tons of valonia.